 Collaboration Rules Your Company Culture and the Jobs People Do

-Tech companies are perhaps those best known for their collaborative office designs.
+Tech companies are perhaps best known for their collaborative office designs.
 Here, employers choose furnishings and layout so that employees find themselves in an environment where it would be almost impossible NOT to collaborate.

 That’s great when you need people to be constantly bouncing ideas off each other, asking for help or opinions, or brainstorming new ideas.
 But not all businesses, and not all jobs for that matter, will work well with this type of fitout.